MicrosoftDocs/entra-docs/docs/identity/authentication/howto-mfa-mfasettings.md

 ## Block and unblock users

-[Report suspicious activity](#report-suspicious-activity) replaced Fraud alert due to its integration with Identity Protection for risk-driven remediation, better reporting capabilities, and least-privileged administration.
+[Report suspicious activity](#report-suspicious-activity) replaces Fraud alert due to its integration with Identity Protection for risk-driven remediation, better reporting capabilities, and least-privileged administration.
+The Block/unblock users feature will be removed on March 1, 2025.

 If a user's device is lost or stolen, you can block Microsoft Entra MFA attempts for the associated account.
 Any Microsoft Entra MFA attempts for blocked users are automatically denied.
 The user isn't challenged with MFA for 90 days from the time they're blocked.